slowernews/wisdom-tldr/chapters/3-2_action_execution.md

-### On getting advantage
+## On getting advantage

 <!--
++ x@codie_sanchez - applying force vs removing obstacles. when you apply force you can identify obstacles.
 - Changing the subject.
 Hallmark of the loser
-- applying force vs removing obstacles. when you apply force you can identify obstacles. -- x@codie_sanchez*
 - failing causes: group decisions / decide based on how sucessful others are deciding / asymetry of risk-reward / overdiversificaton / inertia
 - What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
 - What’s your advantage: informational, analytical, or behavioral?